NixOS/nixos-homepage/src/content/blog/newsletters/2018_06-formalizing-review-workflow-ofborg-update-string-context-explanation.md

 description: |
   If we knew what it was we were doing, it would not be called research, would it?
-title: "#06 - Formalizing review workflow, OfBorg update, String Context explanation"
+title: '#06 - Formalizing review workflow, OfBorg update, String Context explanation'
 ---

 # News